dtsdwarak/cs_prep/README.md

 Here is a list of [best engineering blogs](http://www.nicolabortignon.com/startup-reading-list/) that you may want to follow.

 * Create a Twitter account and follow good lists.
-Some of mine [here](https://twitter.com/dtsdwarak/lists/).
 * Create a StackOverFlow account and answer as many questions as possible - explore and learn.
 * Listen to podcasts.
 Some of my personal favourites [here](https://blog.dwarak.in/2015/07/13/Best-Podcasts-On-Web/).
 * You might also want to follow [HackerNews](https://news.ycombinator.com), [Lobsters](https://lobste.rs) for explosure.
 Or get everything at [Coven](http://www.coven.link).